-So you have a few beautiful lavender plants in your yard and you are not sure what to do with the lavender?
-The best way to keep the beauty and scent of those lavender plants all year round is to dry the lavender.
-Plus the plants really like to be cut.
+The best way to keep the beauty and scent of your lavender plants all year round is to dry the lavender by harvesting bundles.
+Plus the lavender plants really like to be cut.
 Dried lavender can last for years and if dried properly, it can also look great.
-So how do I dry lavender?
-Here is a quick guide on the best techniques for drying lavender to get the best looking finished product.

-I know this seems logical, but I start here because this might be one of the most important steps.
-You do not want too large of a bunch of lavender.
+I know this seems logical, but I start with harvesting because this might be one of the most important steps.
+You do not want too large of a bundle of lavender.
 If you have too much lavender in your bunch you run the risk of getting mold in your lavender bunch due to excessive moisture.
 A good rule to follow is no more lavender than will fit from your pointer finger to your thumb if you press them together and make a circle.

 Once the lavender is harvested you want to rubber band your bunch of lavender.
-You do not want to put too much pressure on your lavender stems so you do no distort there shape, you also do not want to have the rubber band too loose so the stems fall out of the bunch one they shrink from drying.
-The best practice we have found is to wrap the rubber band around the bunch 3 times a couple inches from the cut end.
+You do not want to put too much pressure on your lavender stems so you do not distort their shape, but you also do not want to have the rubber band loose so the stems fall out of the bunch once the stems shrink from drying.
+The best practice we have found is to wrap the rubber band around the bunch 3 times a couple of inches from the cut end.

 Once the bunch is rubber banded.
-Take a paper clip and pull the end point of the paper clip out creating a 45-60 degree angle.
+Take a paper clip and pull the endpoint of the paper clip out creating a 45 to 60-degree angle.
 Attach the paper clip to the rubber band so the point of the paper clip you just pulled out is pointed toward the flower heads.

 Now your bunch is ready to dry!